albertttan/odonate-functional-group-sdm/README.md

 Code by Yunchao Tan

 This repository contains all data, scripts, and documentation necessary to reproduce the analyses and figures presented in our manuscript.
+The manuscript has been submitted to PeerJ.
 Upon acceptance, this README will be updated with the manuscript DOI.

 ## Table of Contents